 The opportunity to have a friendly chat is comforting during this time of isolation.
-A Friendly Voice is designed to provide an option for seniors who may be feeling lonely or isolated, a friendly visiting line for seniors.
+A Friendly Voice is designed to provide an option for seniors who may be feeling lonely or isolated.
 Volunteers make the social calls and can also help identify programs and services in their community for seniors to contact.
 A Friendly Voice is here to chat with you at 613-692-9992 or 1-855-892-9992.

 The Good Companions Seniors Centre without Walls (SCWW) provides the opportunity for participants to join in on health and wellness seminars, educational lectures, brain-stimulating activities, listen to live musical entertainment, join in on general conversations, and make new and meaningful friendships – all from the comfort of home!
 It works just the same as attending a class or a lecture at the centre, but instead it is facilitated over the telephone.

 The Council on Aging (COA) serves as a leading community voice for Ottawa's seniors in both official languages.
 COA has developed an INFO-FLASH newsletter which provides special COVID-19 updates for seniors and their caregivers as well as information on what the COA, City of Ottawa, Province of Ontario, and Federal Government are doing to support seniors and their caregivers during this pandemic.